Ford - A Huge 'Special Item' Has Been Overlooked

 Brief History

 In 2015, Ford changed from "Smoothing" its pension valuation/obligation over a long period of time to "Marking-to-Market" once per year (in Q4).
 This creates a Special Item line called "Remeasurement".
-Normally, Special Items are "Special" and most Analysts' attention is paid to Adjusted Earnings (net of Special Items).
+Normally, Special Items are "Special", and most analysts' attention is paid to Adjusted Earnings (net of Special Items).
 However, the Ford Remeasurement can be huge (-$3B for 2016 - a whopping $1.33 per share) and, despite not having an effect on cash (or supposedly the special dividend payment - investor day 2016, page 33), should not be ignored.
-My hypothesis is that the Remeasurement was not ignored and the market reacted negatively only after Q4 earnings were posted for 2016, despite a warning of the $3B charge several days before the earnings were released.
+My hypothesis is that the Remeasurement was not ignored, and the market reacted negatively only after Q4 earnings were posted for 2016, despite a warning of the $3B charge several days before the earnings were released.
 Potentially, this will be repeated for 2017.

 Unfortunately, at the Micro level, this Remeasurement is very hard to estimate.
 Although the Remeasurement took effect in 2015, here are the re-stated amounts for 2013 and 2014 (page 4) along with 2015 and 2016 actual: